technicfan/nrc-wrapper-go/README.md

 **Info:**

 The `--packs` flag only works on Linux as on Windows an app is either CLI or GUI.
 I chose GUI because otherwise when starting Minecraft with the wrapper, a CMD window would always appear.<br>
-If you are okay with this behaviour and want the `--packs` flag on Windows, remove the `-ldflags -H=windowsgui` from the build command.
+If you are okay with this behaviour and want the `--packs` flag on Windows, remove `-ldflags -H=windowsgui` from the build command.

 ---